Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Experiments

 In this section, we study the application of our decision making framework for online troubleshooting.
 The data set for this \emph{real-world} application is collected from contact center agents.
 The agents solve problems from mobile devices.
 We use a subset of this data set with 15 possible decisions and 74 tests.
 Each test corresponds to a symptom that a customer may or may not see on the device.

 We experiment on approximately 1500 different scenarios (i.e., roughly 100 scenarios for each decision).
 A scenario starts with a customer entering the system.
 Then the online learning agent aims at finding the correct decision by asking a sequence of multiple questions of the customer (performing tests).
 The goal for the agent is to ask the most informative questions in a cost-efficient manner.
+We enumerate 15 hypotheses for each decision.
 Figure \ref{fig:cost_diag} shows the cost of making decisions for different time steps (i.e., scenarios) in the same setting as Section \ref{sec:known_dr}.
 The results show that our framework enables the agent to find the correct decisions for troubleshooting in mobile devices with a significantly lower cost compared to other methods.
 Similar to previous observations, the W-EC\textsuperscript{2} algorithm remains the most cost-effective method within our framework.